staex-io/cijail/README.md

 - You can not run `cijail` inside another `cijail`.
 We are investigating the issue.
 - Cijail **must be** the first process that you run in the Docker container because it controls only its descendants.
-  Usually this is not a problem in CI/CD, but on the local computer something like [NSCD](https://man7.org/linux/man-pages/man8/nscd.8.html) can easily circumvent the jail.
+  Usually this is not a problem in CI/CD.